metabase/metabase/docs/permissions/data-sandboxes.md

 You can use sandboxes to set up [self-service analytics](https://www.metabase.com/learn/customer-facing-analytics/multi-tenant-self-service-analytics), so that each of your customers only views the rows that match their customer ID.
 For example, if you have an Accounts table with information about your customers, you can sandbox that table so that customers only see the data relevant to them.

+## Data sandbox examples

+You can skip the theory and go [straight to sandbox examples](data-sandbox-examples.md).

 ## How sandboxes work

-Data sandboxes work by displaying a filtered version of a table, instead of the original table, to a specific group.

 You can think of a data sandbox as a bundle of permissions that includes: